PrSi007/workflowy/README.md

 # Workflowy - Note making web app

--When it comes to classroom learning and retention, note-taking is one of the most powerful tools that students have at their disposal.<br/>
+<li>When it comes to classroom learning and retention, note-taking is one of the most powerful tools that students have at their disposal.</li><br/>
--Studies have found that note-taking facilitates the recall of factual information, as well as the synthesis and application of new knowledge.
+<li>Studies have found that note-taking facilitates the recall of factual information, as well as the synthesis and application of new knowledge.</li>

 Perks -
   1. Convenience: Obviously if I already have a phone in my pocket, it’s simple to start using it right away without carrying a pen along with paper.
 This simplifies everything.